M1ck4/GameDev-Toolkit-/README.md

  **Download the Add-on:**
-   - After purchase, download the ZIP file from your account or the confirmation email.
+   - Download/clone the ZIP file.
+   -
  **Install in Blender:**
    - Open Blender.
    - Go to `Edit > Preferences > Add-ons`.